mysociety/theyworkforyou/README.md

 * `vagrant ssh`
 * `cd /vagrant/theyworkforyou/www/docs/style`
 * `compass compile` for a one-off compilation or `compass watch` to recompile on changes

+#### Database Migrations

+Database migrations are done using [Phinx](https://phinx.org/).
+You can bring your installation to the latest version by running `script/update`.

 ## Testing